Komárov (Beroun District): Geography

 Komárov is located about 22 km southwest of Beroun and 45 km southwest of Prague.
 It lies on the border between the Brdy Highlands and Hořovice Uplands.
-The highest peak is the hill Hlava at 552 m above sea level.
+The highest point is the hill Hlava at 552 m above sea level.

 History

 The first written mention of Komárov is from 1263, in a deed of the Ostrov Monastery in Davle.
 Until 1602, it was owned by the Pešík family.
 The Pešík family developed the processing of iron ore mined in the area.
 In 1602, Komárov was bought by Jindřich Otta of Los.
 After his execution in 1621, Komárov was merged with the Hořovice estate and shared its owners, which lasted until 1902.

 In 1917, it became a market town.
 In 1962, the municipality of Kleštěnice was merged with Komárov.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

 The main landmark of Komárov is the Komárov Castle.
 It was built on the site of an old Gothic fortress, from which the cellars and the Gothic portal have been preserved.
 Today the castle houses the Ironworks and Foundry Museum.

-The folk architecture in the historic centre of Kleštěnice is well preserved and is protected by law as a village monument zone.
+The folk architecture in the historic centre of Kleštěnice is well preserved and is protected as a village monument zone.